VirtualPixel/AfterMod/README.md

 # The After

-**The After** is a horror-themed Minecraft mod that introduces a brand-new dimension filled with eerie challenges, terrifying mobs, and unique gear, all while maintaining the feel of vanilla Minecraft.
-Step into a monochrome world where sanity is your greatest asset, and survival depends on your wits and your Phantonium gear.
+**The After** is a horror-themed Minecraft mod that introduces a brand-new dimension filled with eerie challenges, spectral mobs, and unique gear, all while maintaining the essence of vanilla Minecraft.
+Step into a haunting world where sanity is your greatest asset, and survival depends on your wits and your Phantonium gear.

 ## Features

 ### New Dimension: The After

-- **Portal Activation:** Enter the After by activating the portal in the Ancient City using a Totem of Undying.
+- **Portal Activation:** Enter The After by activating a portal found in the Ancient City using a Totem of Undying.
-- **Monochrome World:** Explore a hauntingly beautiful, monochrome world where familiar mobs are non-hostile, as they’ve already passed on.
-They linger in limbo, afraid of becoming nothing.
+- **Monochrome World:** Explore a hauntingly beautiful, monochrome world filled with spectral flora, decaying ruins, and lingering spirits.
+Familiar mobs are non-hostile, existing in a limbo state, fearful of fading into nothingness.

 ### New Mechanics

 - **Sanity System:**
   - **Sanity Levels:**
-    - **100%:** You’re safe, for now…
+    - **100%:** You’re safe, but the eerie silence is unsettling…
-    - **75%:** Be wary, the Afterlurk begins to follow you.
+    - **75%:** The Afterlurk begins to follow you, shadows start to move.
-    - **50%:** The Wraith’s screams can pierce your soul.
+    - **50%:** The Soul Reaver is near, a chilling presence that you can only hope to escape.
-    - **25%:** Beware, the Reaper is near.
-Run if you wish to survive.
+    - **25%:** The Silence approaches, consuming everything in its path—run, hide, or be erased.
-  - **Sanity Drain:** Various events and mobs will drain your sanity, leading to the activation of terrifying effects and the appearance of nightmarish creatures.
+  - **Sanity Drain:** Various events, blocks, and mobs drain your sanity, leading to hallucinations, visual disturbances, and the appearance of increasingly dangerous mobs.

 ### New Mobs